 Similar to that of the CableGeeker, it’s a Cat6 cable which again allows for up to a gigabit connection.
 Fantastic for those high-speed ISPs, and you’ll receive exactly what you’ve paid for.
 Proven by that is RJ45 connectors which are gold plated, allowing corrosion-free connectivity.

 In terms of durability, we’ve mentioned the gold-plated connectors, but there’s more.
 The durable outer PVC jacket truly bolsters the longevity of this ethernet cable and certainly keeps those internal wires safe.
 Amazon offers lengths from 3ft to 50ft in this ethernet cable too.
 So there’s no shortage of options, which is handy, being that you can almost certainly find one that suits your needs.

 What ethernet cables are best for gaming?

-Beyond consistent speed, from the latest standards and their ability to deliver that speed at longer lengths of cable (we’d recommend Cat8 cables because they are future-facing and not so much more expensive).
-Of course, it also comes down to design and external protection of the cable depending on where you are routing it.
+Beyond consistent speed, the latest standards and their ability to deliver that speed at longer lengths of cable.
+We’d recommend Cat8 cables because they are future-facing and not so much more expensive.
+Of course, it also comes down to design and external protection of the cable, depending on where you are routing it and the protection needed.

 Overall, if you want the traditional form factor ethernet cable for gaming, there’s really no question that the DbillionDa Cat8 Ethernet Cable is the best ethernet cable for gaming in 2022.
 It is durable, flexible, and offers up that all-important high Cat number allowing for extremely high data speeds.
 There’s also a wide variety of cable lengths you can choose from so there’ll surely be one that’ll work for you.